iamsayan/wp-last-modified-info/README.md

 Many popular blogs and websites don't show any date on their articles.
 This is a bad practice and you should never remove dates from your blog posts.

 So now it is possible to add last modified / updated info on your wordpress posts and pages.
-Just install and activate this and configuaration is very easy
+Just install and activate this and configuaration is very easy.

 Like WP Last Modified Info plugin?
 Consider leaving a [5 star review](https://wordpress.org/support/plugin/wp-last-modified-info/reviews/?rate=5#new-post).